By Simon K. Turibamwe

 King Ndahura II Kashagama, who recently received a certificate of appreciation and a medal for his contribution towards the promotion of Pan-Africanism, has also been telling the Basongora to imitate their ancestors and treat all Africans as one family.
 The Basongora believe that they are the ones who mothered Africans and therefore all Africans are equal and that no one should be discriminated against on race or tribe but they are Africans.

 People power factor

-Busongora is the only Kingdom in the East and West Africa where people have more powers than the king.
-To avoid dictation by the King and prime Minister, both the king and prime minister are chosen by people in an open election.
+Busongora is the only Kingdom in East and West Africa where people have more powers than the king.
+To avoid dictation by the King and prime Minister, both the king and prime minister are chosen by the people in an open election.

 The Busongora Kingdom constitution gives powers to the council of accession (elders’ council) to choose who should be the king or prime minister.
 The same council also has got powers to dethrone, remove or punish or force a king to resign if proven guilty of nonperformance.
 The council of accession is the Alfa and Omega arm in running the Kingdom affairs.

-“We have had scenarios where people are claiming to be right kings to oppose the existing ones and this because they have no due process of appointing kings but if some chosen through due process not even God will dispute his appointment,” said Kagame the Minister for Constitution affairs and institutional development.
+“We have had scenarios where people are claiming to be right kings to oppose the existing ones and this is because they have no due process of appointing kings but if some are chosen through a due process not even God will dispute his appointment,” said Kagame the Minister for Constitution affairs and institutional development.

-Moses Kibwiizi a minister in the Kingdom also said that whoever developed the idea to give powers to the people and not the King deserve an accolade because in most cases leaders use their powers because they are final to mislead people they are supposed to lead.
+Moses Kibwiizi a minister in the Kingdom also said that whoever developed the idea to give powers to the people and not the King deserves an accolade because in most cases leaders use their powers because they are final to mislead people they are supposed to lead.

 “Where the King or any leader has the final word can use his powers to give wrong or misleading instructions to the subject and destroy the Kingdom,” Kibwiizi said.